google-gemini/cookbook/examples/README.md

 * [Upload files to Colab](https://github.com/google-gemini/cookbook/blob/main/examples/Upload_files_to_Colab.ipynb): This is a helper notebook that shows how to upload files from your local computer to Colab.
 Note: to upload files to the Gemini API (text, code, images, audio, video), check out the [Files quickstart](https://github.com/google-gemini/cookbook/blob/main/quickstarts/File_API.ipynb).
 * [Voice Memos](https://github.com/google-gemini/cookbook/blob/main/examples/Voice_memos.ipynb): You'll use the Gemini API to help you generate ideas for your next blog post, based on voice memos you recorded on your phone, and previous articles you've written.
 * [Translate a public domain](https://github.com/google-gemini/cookbook/blob/main/examples/Translate_a_Public_Domain_Book.ipynb): In this notebook, you will explore Gemini model as a translation tool, demonstrating how to prepare data, create effective prompts, and save results into a `.txt` file.
+* [Working with Charts, Graphs, and Slide Decks](https://github.com/google-gemini/cookbook/blob/main/examples/Working_with_Charts_Graphs_and_Slide_Decks.ipynb): Gemini models are powerful multimodal LLMs that can process both text and image inputs.
+This notebook shows how Gemini 1.5 Flash model is capable of extracting data from various images.

 Folders
 * [Prompting examples](https://github.com/google-gemini/cookbook/tree/main/examples/prompting): A directory with examples of various prompting techniques.